The intent of this chapter is to:

 Minimize danger to public health by protecting water supply and natural drainage.

-Reduce financial burdens imposed on the community, its governmental units, and its residents by preventing development in areas subject to flooding.
+Reduce financial burdens imposed on the community, its governmental units, and its residents, by preventing excessive development in areas subject to flooding.

-It shall be unlawful for any person, partnership, business or corporation to undertake, or cause to be undertaken, any construction or development anywhere within Mars Borough, Butler County, Pennsylvania, unless an approved building permit has been obtained from the Building Official.
+It shall be unlawful for any person, partnership, business or corporation to undertake, or cause to be undertaken, any construction or development anywhere within Schuylkill Township unless a permit has been obtained from the Floodplain Administrator.

-This chapter supersedes any provisions currently in effect in floodplain areas.
-However, any underlying ordinance shall remain in full force and effect to the extent that those provisions are more restrictive.
+This chapter supersedes any other conflicting provisions which may be in effect in identified floodplain areas.
+However, any other ordinance provisions shall remain in full force and effect to the extent that those provisions are more restrictive.
+If there is any conflict between any of the provisions of this chapter, the more restrictive shall apply.

-The degree of flood protection sought by the provisions of this chapter is considered reasonable for regulatory purposes in the identified floodplain areas.
-Larger floods may occur on rare occasions.
-Flood heights may be increased by man-made or natural causes, such as ice jams and bridge openings restricted by debris.
-This chapter does not imply that areas outside any identified floodplain area or land uses permitted within such areas will be free from flooding or flood damages.
+The degree of flood protection sought by the provisions of this chapter is considered reasonable for regulatory purposes and is based on accepted engineering methods of study.
+Larger floods may occur or flood heights may be increased by man-made or natural causes, such as ice jams and bridge openings restricted by debris.
+This chapter does not imply that areas outside any identified floodplain areas, or that land uses permitted within such areas, will be free from flooding or flood damages.

-This chapter shall not create liability on the part of the Borough or any officer or employee thereof for any flood damages that result from reliance on this chapter or any administrative decision lawfully made thereunder.
+This chapter shall not create liability on the part of the Schuylkill Township or any officer or employee thereof for any flood damages that result from reliance on this chapter or any administrative decision lawfully made thereunder.